Three weeks ago, I wrote

 AmbientCapabilities option to nothing to prevent any child processes from inheriting their parent’s capabilities.

-We can also blacklist or whitelist specific system calls (syscall) or sets of syscalls.
+We can also block or allow-list specific system calls (syscall) or sets of syscalls.
 This gives an even more granular control than kernel capability sets.
+The

 systemd.exec(5) manual page contains a few predefined syscall sets.